-To help clear up this type of confusion, Customer Insights 2.1 includes a new Dashboard called App Profile Counts.
-By default, App Profile Counts shows you the exact number of user profiles you had as of midnight UTC time for the past 7 days.
+Customer Insights includes a Dashboard titled App Profile Counts.
+By default, this Dashboard shows you the exact number of user profiles you had as of midnight (UTC time) for the past 7 days.
 (It also shows how those profile totals have changed from day-to-day.)
 In other words:

-Two things make App Profile Counts.
+Two things make App Profile Counts particularly useful.
 First, the Dashboard is built on top of a query that automatically runs at the same time every single day (midnight UTC time).
 That means that you don’t have to do anything: the query has already been written and has already been scheduled to run.
 All you have to do is open the Dashboard and view the results.

-In addition to that, you can be confident that your profile totals are always based on a 24-hour period, and on the exact same 24-hour period.
-You just have to remember that you must take your local time zone into account when viewing the totals.
-Yes, if you live smack dab on the Prime Meridian, then that 24-hour period runs from midnight to midnight.
-But if you live in Portland, OR, that 24-hour period runs from 4:00 PM to 4:00 PM.
+In addition to that, you can be confident that your profile totals are always based on a 24-hour period, and on the exact same 24-hour period: you just have to remember that you must take your local time zone into account when viewing the totals.
+True, if you live smack dab on the Prime Meridian that means that 24-hour period runs from midnight to midnight.
+But if you live in Portland, OR, that 24-hour period runs from 4:00 PM to 4:00 PM (because there's an 8-hour difference between Pacific time and UTC time).
 But for every day displayed in the Dashboard, the 24-hour period will always be the same.

 By default, App Profile Counts shows a single value representing the combined user profile totals for all your entity types.
 However, you do have the option of running your query against a subset of your entity types.
 For example, this filter only returns the user profile counts for the IT_User entity type: